 WebsiteAndrea B. Hollingshead

-Andrea B. Hollingshead is Professor of Communication in the USC Annenberg School for Communication and Journalism, and has joint appointments with the Marshall School of Business and the Department of Psychology.
-She is currently serving as Annenberg’s Associate Dean for Research.
+Andrea B. Hollingshead is Professor of Communication in the USC Annenberg School for Communication and Journalism and has joint appointments with the USC Marshall School of Business and the Department of Psychology.

-Professor Hollingshead joined USC Annenberg in 2005 after serving on the faculty at the University of Illinois at Urbana-Champaign for 12 years, where she was an award-winning teacher and researcher.
-She holds a B.A. in Psychology from Yale University and an M.A. and Ph.D. in Social Psychology from the University of Illinois.
-Prior to graduate school, Professor Hollingshead worked in advertising and marketing research.
+Professor Hollingshead joined USC Annenberg in 2005.
+She holds a BA in Psychology from Yale University and an MA and PhD in Social Psychology from the University of Illinois at Urbana-Champaign.
+She also worked in the advertising and marketing research industries.